azarothcsk/Aktualizacja-Readme.md/contracts/Readme.md

 ### Dock Plasma Cash Contracts

 #### NOTE:
 **Contracts are forked from [Loom Network](https://github.com/loomnetwork/plasma-cash).
-Please check each file in contracts for the applicable license.
-Rule of thumb: Loom-based code is GPL3, if in doubt, it's GPL3, the rest is MIT.**
+Please check each file in contracts for the applicable license.**

 **Contracts are beta and have not undergone a third-party review yet.
 Tread with care.**